 Follow these helpful tips when moving across the country or long distance:

 - Create a file for all the important paperwork you will need throughout your move.
 This includes the moving truck reservation, health and veterinarian records, cash for mover’s tips, hotel reservations or any important documents.

 - Consider shipping cars, boats or other motor vehicles.

 - Don’t pack any liquids, aerosols, paints, pesticides or chemical cleaners.
 These are not safe for transporting long distances.

 - If you’re moving long distance, donate most if not all of your pantry food to a food bank.

 - Think about shipping heavy items such as books instead of packing them.

 Once the move is over, the exciting part begins—setting up your new life in a brand new home.
 After you move to your new home, unpack your most-used rooms first and storage areas last.
-From moving boxes to moving truck rental, The Home Depot has everything you need to get you from your old home into your new space as smoothly as possible.
+Get from your old home into your new space as smoothly as possible.
+From moving boxes to moving and lifting equipment rentals, The Home Depot has everything you need.